Cloud Connector Proxy and Firewall Configuration

 For complete details, see Netsh Commands for Windows Hypertext Transfer Protocol (WINHTTP).

-There is no support for auto-detect or PAC scripts.
+There is no support for auto-detect or PAC scripts or authenticated proxies.

 Connections to internal resources

 Due to Windows proxy configuration, the Cloud Connector may attempt to access internal resources through the web proxy.
 These resources may not be able to connect to the Cloud Connector and Virtual Apps and Desktops service, even if the required connectivity URLs are allowed.
-Additionally, the web proxy may block connections between the Cloud Connector and Azure Service bus because an IP address is used as a URL in the HTTP Connect command.
+Also, the web proxy may block connections between the Cloud Connector and Azure Service bus because an IP address is used as a URL in the HTTP Connect command.
 As a result, some resource functions might fail.
 For example, Citrix Provisioning can’t create machine catalogs successfully.

-To ensure these internal resources can connect as expected, add the FQDN or IP address of each resource to the proxy bypass list on the Cloud Connector machine.
+To ensure that these internal resources can connect as expected, add the FQDN or IP address of each resource to the proxy bypass list on the Cloud Connector machine.
 For more information about this issue, see CTX241222 in the Citrix Support Knowledge Center.